ofek/pyapp/docs/config/installation.md

 By default, a version of UV that has already been downloaded by a PyApp application is used.
 If UV has not yet been downloaded then the latest version is used.

+### Source

+You may explicitly set the `PYAPP_UV_SOURCE` option in order to download your own UV release archive.

+The value must end with the archive's real file extension, which is used to determine the extraction method.

 ### Only bootstrap

 You may set the `PYAPP_UV_ONLY_BOOTSTRAP` option to `true` or `1` to only use UV for virtual environment creation and continue using pip for project installation.